baloochyb/baloochyb/README.md

 **Python** modules are quite similar to LEGO and I am a **Master Builder**.

-I've been enjoying playing LEGO since I was a child.

 I prefer remote teamwork :ok_hand::ok_hand:

 I am a cosmopolitan (Global Citizen) and also pro pluralism.